 There will be, for each type of production data load (i.e., bib records, patron records, item status records), a "gap period" between the time the library copies the data from their current system and the time the library accepts the Voyager production load of that data.
 "Gap period" means that this is a period when you no longer want to apply changes to the old system as they will not be included in your migration to Voyager, but you have not yet signed off on your Voyager migration, so you can't edit that database yet.
 You should plan to refrain from making additions or changes to your old system's data during "gap" periods.
 If you must make a change, you will need to keep a record of the change(s) and apply the same change(s) in Voyager after you accept your production load.
-The longest gap period that libraries should plan for is the production bibliographic/MFHD/item record load (i.e., the "bib load").
+The longest gap period that libraries should plan for is the production bibliographic/holdings(MFHD)/item record load (i.e., the "bib load").
 The bib load gap is typically 3 weeks to a month long.
 The production patron load gap is typically 10 days to 3 weeks.
-For the production load date as possible, and to perform their data review as expeditiously as possible, so that the circ gap period is no more than a day or two long.
+For the production circ (item status) loads, CARLI encourages libraries to extract this time-sensitive data as close to the production load date as possible, and to perform their data review as expeditiously as possible, so that the circ gap period is no more than a day or two long.